roromaniac/KH2Tracker/KHTrackerNotes/TO DO/Grid Tracker.md

 	- [ ] Maybe create a helper function that returns the converted type instead of constantly creating a new SolidColorBrush every time.
 - [x] Add ability to track drive levels.
 - [ ] Add non-progression bosses to the grid check pool (Riku, Sark, Vivi, Seifer, Hayner, Armored 1, Armored 2, Final Xem)
+- [ ] Find a way to track munny pouches as a quantity.
+- [ ] Make Armored Xemnas 1 and Armored Xemnas 2 assets from Televo set.